-Like many other developed Western nations, Australia’s population is ageing, largely due to a higher life expectancy from lifestyle improvements and developments in modern medicine.
+Like many other developed Western nations, Australia’s population is ageing.
+This is largely due to a higher life expectancy from lifestyle improvements and developments in modern medicine.
 In fact, according to the Australian Bureau of Statistics, over the past two decades the number of people aged 100 years and over in Australia has increased by 271 per cent!
-Rather than moving to an aged care facility, a vast majority of senior citizens prefer to live in the home they know.
-While the independence of living at home can be beneficial for mental health, here is some at home help for the elderly:

 As we get older and less mobile, our ability to travel around and join in with community activities can become increasingly difficult.
 As a result, the senior community is particularly vulnerable to feelings of loneliness and social isolation.
 One way to help prevent this is to sit down with your elderly relative to discuss what interests they would like to pursue or goals they would like to achieve in their senior years – such as volunteering or perhaps starting a new hobby.
 This can help to build a sense of purpose and encourage them to interact with their community.

 Injury and illness are the biggest risk factors for the elderly living at home alone.
-Therefore it is essential for seniors to stay as healthy as possible by developing and maintaining a healthy diet, keeping physically active with regular exercise, drinking plenty of water and engaging in an active social life.
+Therefore it is essential for seniors to stay as healthy as possible.
+This can be achieved by developing and maintaining a healthy diet, keeping physically active with regular exercise, drinking plenty of water and engaging in an active social life.
 Address any health issues that can impact confidence such as incontinence, hearing problems and vision problems, and make transport readily available.

-Sign up to become a Member and post a activity today, to experience for yourself why we have over sixty 5-star ratings on Google reviews.
+Sign up to become a Member today and experience for yourself why we have over 100 5-star ratings on Google reviews.